apache/flink-web/ecosystem.md

 **Apache Ignite**

 [Apache Ignite](https://ignite.apache.org) is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time.
 See [Flink sink streaming connector](https://github.com/apache/ignite/tree/master/modules/flink) to inject data into Ignite cache.

+**Tink temporal graph library**

+[Tink](https://github.com/otherwise777/Temporal_Graph_library) is a temporal graph library build on top of Flink.
+It allows for temporal graph analytics like different interpretations of the shortest temporal path algorithm and metrics like temporal betweenness and temporal closeness.
+This library was the result of the [Thesis](http://www.win.tue.nl/~gfletche/ligtenberg2017.pdf) of Wouter Ligtenberg.